Statue of Lenin in Kharkiv: Demolition

 On 28 September 2014, a pro-Ukrainian march and rally was held in Kharkiv under the slogan "Kharkiv is Ukraine" with the participation of about 5,000 people.
 After the pro-Ukrainian action, most of its participants (about 3,000) gathered in Freedom Square and began to demolish the monument to Lenin.
 Participants included fighters of the Azov Battalion and activists of the Eastern Corps, Public Guard, Kharkiv Euromaidan, and Kharkiv Ultras.

 Initially, it was planned to saw the monument in parts with the help of a car lift, and in particular to saw off the head and hands.
 But the police did not allow special equipment to the monument and blocked all entrances to the square.
 At the same time, activists with the flag of the Azov Battalion drilled the inscription "Glory to Ukraine" into the monument with a perforator, at about 19:00 UTC+2.

 During the action to demolish the monument to Lenin, the pedestal was mined and inspected, but the report on the demining turned out to be false.
 In addition, according to Adviser to the Minister of Internal Affairs Anton Gerashchenko, law enforcement officers surrounded Freedom Square during the demolition of the monument to Lenin in order to prevent armed provocations.

 During the first attempt to demolish the monument, the cable broke, injuring one of the activists.
 After this, the monument's legs continued to be sawn, and climbing ropes were replaced with steel ropes.
-One man who tried to harm this process was beaten by pro-Ukrainian activists for insulting the Ukrainian people.
+One man who tried to harm this process was beaten by pro-Ukrainian activists.

 At about 10:30 pm, activists tied two ropes to the figures and pulled them down and knocked down the monument to Lenin on Freedom Square in Kharkiv.
 After that, a crowd of people rushed to the monument, lighting fireworks and smoke bombs, as well as greeting each other shouting "Glory to Ukraine" once more.
 Kharkivites also tried to seize a piece of the monument as a souvenir.
 In total, the process of demolition of the monument took about four hours.
 Activists set Ukrainian flags in the shoes of the statue of Lenin that remained on the pedestal.

 The sculpture was severely damaged, with the remaining pieces being just a torso without one arm, the head, the front abdomen, and the boots.
 The remains of the statue of Lenin were transported to the Malyshev plant and the Kharkiv regional highway near the ring road.